twilbur1997/tiny_tower_dice_boards/README.md

 | Golden Dice | B | 9.5 | A or C | 0 |
 | Golden Ticket | A | 5.7 | B | 0 |
 | Legendary Ticket | C | 150 | B | 75 |

+# Encore

+Ok, one more discussion.
+I've considered some potential users and what they want from a board, and which boards they should roll with.

+This is a work in progress, so any feedback is incredibly appreciated!!

+1. Coin Collector
+    - Looking to accelerate rebuilds or just build the biggest tower using Coins
+    - Board A is your best bet - both for regular dice rolls and premium dice rolls
+2. Bux Bounty Hunter
+    - Aims to acquire as much of that green stuff as possible, either for a leg up when skipping timers or to build a nest egg to spend on the next seasonal event
+    - Board C is the board for you.
+        * On the Free Board C, you'll find about 20%-25% more Bux than on A (and 70% more than B).
+        * On the Premium Board C, you'll get almost twice the Bux, and plenty of Silver Keys and Legendary Tickets to boot.
+        * Though, you won't see as many Chests or Coins
+3. Legendary Bits Enthusiast
+    - Wants to unlock all of the Legendary Bits
+    - This one's a bit tough... the Free Board C offers some immediate payoff with higher rates of Ad Chests, Tier 1 Chests, and Tier 3 Chests.
+Plus, higher rates of Bronze, Silver, and Gold Keys.
+    - But, the Free Board C has less than half the rate of Golden Dice as A or B, making it difficult to earn rolls on the Premium Boards.
+    - That said, the Premium Board C has a nice amount of Silver Keys and Legendary Tickets, so once you've earned those Golden
+    - Final Verdict:
+        * Free A or B for Golden Dice
+        * Premium C for Silver Keys and Legendary Tickets